opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_thread\_wait\_status\(\)

     Description: Displays the block waiting status of backend threads and auxiliary threads on all nodes.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **sysadmin**  or  **monitoradmin**  permission.

     Return type: record